base4nfdi/pid4nfdi/content/about/privacy-s.md

       title: Privacy Statement
 #      subtitle:
       text: |

-        Please see the following page for information on our privacy policy: https://base4nfdi.de/privacy-policy
+        Please refer to the [privacy policy of Base4NFDI (base4nfdi.de)](https://base4nfdi.de/privacy-policy), which also applies for this site.

 ---